abaplint/abaplint/docs/development.md

 ## Setup

-Run `npm run inst && npm test && npm run link-local` in the root folder to install, test and link everything.
+Run `npm run install && npm test && npm run link-local` in the root folder to install, test and link everything.

 In the `packages/core/ folder `npm run test:only` will run unit tests without linting and more.

+Node 16 is required for development

 ## Debugging